Cooperative non-equilibrium phase transition in a dilute Rydberg ensemble: Abstract

 \section{Abstract}

 We demonstrate a non-equilibrium phase transition in a dilute thermal atomic gas.
-The phase transition is induced by dipole-dipole interactions between Rydberg atoms which are separated by less than the transition wavelength to neighbouring states.
-In the frequency domain we observe a cooperative shift of the Rydberg state which results in intrinsic optical bistability above a critical number of excited atoms.
-In the time domain we observe critical slowing down where the correlation length diverges with critical exponent $\alpha = -0.53\pm0.10$.
-The atomic emission spectrum in the many-body phase provides strong evidence for a superradiant cascade.
+The phase transition, between states of low and high Rydberg occupancy, is induced by resonant dipole-dipole interactions between Rydberg atoms.
+The gas can be considered as dilute as the atoms are separated by distances much greater than the wavelength of the optical transitions used to excite them.
+In the frequency domain we observe a mean-field shift of the Rydberg state which results in intrinsic optical bistability above a critical Rydberg number density.
+In the time domain we observe critical slowing down where the recovery time to system perturbations diverges with critical exponent $\alpha = -0.53\pm0.10$.
+The atomic emission spectrum of the phase with high Rydberg occupancy provides evidence for a superradiant cascade.

-Non-equilibrium systems are found throughout nature, for example in ecosystems, financial markets and climate \cite{Haken1980}.
-The steady-state of a non-equilibrium system is a dynamical equilibrium between driving and dissipative processes.
-As a result, the complex dynamics cannot be described within the well-established framework of equilibrium thermodynamics.
-Phase transitions in non-equilibrium systems are particularly interesting as they are a consequence of macroscopic long-range correlation in a system with microscopic interactions \cite{Hinrichsen:2000cy}.
-Whilst the theoretical analysis of dynamical phase transitions has provided much insight \cite{Lee:2012hv,Ates2012,Diehl2010,Kessler2012}, experimental work is still in its infancy.
-Recent work has detailed the emergence of spatial structures in a cold atomic gas \cite{Schauss:2012hh} and dissipation-induced correlation in a cold molecular gas \cite{Syassen2008}.
-Here we demonstrate a non-equilibrium phase transition \cite{Walls:1978wr} in a dilute optically-driven thermal gas.

-The long-range correlation in our non-equilibrium system arises due to cooperative dipole-dipole interactions between atoms.
-The level of cooperativity can be quantified through the cooperativity parameter ${{\cal C}={\cal N}\lambda^3/4\pi^2}$, defined by the atomic number density $\cal N$ and the transition wavelength $\lambda$.
-When the number of atoms per cubic transition wavelength is large (${\cal C}\gg1$), phenomena such as superradiance \cite{Dicke:1954bl,Rehler:1971kp,Raimond:1982jj,Rohlsberger:2010jq} and level shifts \cite{Rohlsberger:2010jq,Keaveney:2012gm} become important.
-For ground state atoms, the study of cooperative effects is usually limited to dense media \cite{Keaveney:2012gm}, solid-state systems \cite{Rohlsberger:2010jq} and Bose gases confined to cavities \cite{Donner:2007gq}.
-Here we are able to access the cooperative regime in a dilute gas by performing narrowband laser excitation to highly-excited Rydberg states \cite{Mohapatra:2007im,Kubler:2010dw} where the dipole-dipole interaction \cite{Mourachko1998,Gallagher:2005uj,Schempp2010,Baluktsian2013} and optical non-linearity \cite{Mohapatra2008,Pritchard:2010im,Dudin:2012hm,Parigi2012,Peyronel:2012je,Maxwell:2012wo,Pritchard2013} are many orders of magnitude larger.
-The fact that the transition wavelength to neighbouring Rydberg states is of the order of 1~mm enables us to observe a non-equilibrium phase transition on macroscopic, optically-resolvable length scales.